Australia's wealth inequality and millionaire growth per UBS 2026 Global Wealth Report

 Details reported by only one source:

-• Slovakia ranked as the most equal country with a Gini coefficient of 0.38, while Belgium and Qatar were slightly more equal than Australia
+- Slovakia ranked as the most equal country with a Gini coefficient of 0.38, while Belgium and Qatar were slightly more equal than Australia.

-• The ABC states Australia's median wealth is $US210,783 ($306,074), while the Guardian describes it as 'nearly $US211,000 ($306,000)'—a minor rounding difference
+- The ABC states Australia’s median wealth is $US210,783 ($306,074), while the Guardian states it is nearly $US211,000 (A$306,000), with no discrepancy in the dollar amount but a slight difference in phrasing.

 Source Articles